raycg/Open-Research-Playbook/ROADMAP.md

 #### Goal

-Establish a fair, transparent, and reproducible contribution system.
+Establish a fair, transparent, and reproducible contribution framework.

 #### Deliverables

-* Contribution Categories
+- Contribution Categories
-* Contribution Portfolio
+- Contribution Portfolio
-* Recognition Guidelines
+- Recognition Guidelines
-* Integration with Project Ownership
+- Contribution Evaluation

 ---

 ## Long-term Vision

-Build an open, community-driven playbook that helps researchers:
+The Open Research Playbook aims to help every laboratory build research that is:

-* Think independently
+- Easy to understand
-* Verify rigorously
+- Easy to reproduce
-* Document clearly
+- Easy to transfer
-* Transfer knowledge effectively
+- Easy to continue

-Our vision is to help laboratories continuously improve through reproducible research, effective knowledge transfer, and AI-assisted collaboration.
+Our long-term vision is to enable the next researcher through reproducible research, effective knowledge transfer, and AI-assisted collaboration.